VMLC-PV/SIMsalabim_Python/README.md

 ```
 parallel --help
 ```
-It is also possible to use the `parmap` package to run the simualtions in parallel.
-To switch, use the `run_multiprocess_simu` instead of `run_parallel_simu` in the `RunSimulation` function in `/VLC_units/Simulation/RunSim.py` folder.
+It is also possible to use the `parmap` package to run the simulations in parallel.
+To switch, use the `run_multiprocess_simu` instead of `run_parallel_simu` in the `RunSimulation` function in `/SIMsalabim_utils/RunSim.py` folder.
 However, this does not work on Ubuntu version 22.04 but seems to work on older versions.

 ## Citation
 Please, acknowledge the use of this work with the appropriate citation to the following paper and the repository.